ViniSalvon/TeamsCreator/README.md

 - Run main.py and check the results on console.

 ## Input Example:
-(this will sort 8 teams into 2 groups of four teams each)
+This will sort 8 teams into 2 groups of four teams each.
 ```
 GROUPS_NUMBER = 2
 TEAMS_LIST = [